 Have a fun night with fewer problems related to alcohol.

-We need to publicly advocate for a party culture that is world class.
+We need to publicly advocate for a world-class party culture.
 We want to make it obvious to any student attending a Berkeley party that we keep it social - not slurred - and that health and safety are a top priority if problems arise.

 Why #OurHouse?